 About Aspera

 I knew I wanted to be a professional investor ever since I read a book about the stock market in my local library at the age of 16.
 I was actually looking for a book about buying real estate with no money down after watching a late night infomercial.
 Cut me some slack.
-I was 16.
+I was 16, and the "expert" was on a yacht with 6 bikini-clad junior executives.
 Not surprisingly, books about the stock market and real estate were right next to each other at the library.
 I randomly picked out a book about stocks and was hooked.
 I knew what I wanted to study and what I wanted to be.
 I did still dabble in real estate, becoming the youngest real estate agent in Connecticut at the age of 18.
 I still remember knocking on doors to pitch my real estate skills only to have homeowners think I was there to mow their lawns.

 I created Aspera following a 15-year career in the institutional money management business.
 In that time, I worked as a junior investment analyst, a fixed income analyst, an equity analyst, a junior portfolio manager, an asset allocation strategist, a trader, a portfolio manager, and Head of Equities.
 It was an exciting and rapid career progression, but I was tired of working for others.
 Group think, closet indexing, bureaucracy, and a counterproductive focus on short-term results were pervasive.
 Despite a top-tier performance track record, arbitrary investment constraints limited my ability to exploit outstanding investment opportunities, professionally and personally.
 I also wanted to have more direct contact with the people I was helping.

-Aspera is not your typical advisory firm with a cookie-cutter approach to advising.
-If you're looking for a traditional financial adviser to put your assets in a bucket of expensive funds, rebalance it from time-to-time based on faulty risk models, and tell you "no one saw it coming" after every downturn, you're in luck!
-There's plenty of them out there.
-My background isn't sales or marketing, it's investing and finance.
-My clients know that my focus is on their financial well-being, day in and day out.
+If you're looking for a traditional financial adviser to put your assets in a bucket of mutual funds, rebalance it from time-to-time based on faulty risk models, and tell you "no one saw it coming" after every downturn, you're in luck!
+There are plenty of them out there.
+That's an approach you could easily do yourself.
+I actively build and manage customized portfolios for our clients based on their risk-tolerance and the ever-changing set of investment opportunities.
+I invest alongside my clients in the same securities.